Kaye Ann Legaspi: First Sangguniang Panlungsod term (2019-2022)

-Legaspi filed her candidacy for the 2019 Philippine general election to become a member of the Sangguniang Panlungsod of Olongapo City under the Aksyon Demokratiko party.
+Legaspi filed her candidacy for the 2019 Philippine general election to become a member of the Sangguniang Panlungsod of Olongapo City under Aksyon.
 She won the elections and took her oath as city councilor.
 In August 2019, the Sangguniang Panlungsod members of Olongapo City convened to conduct their general assembly and the election of Philippine Councilors' League (PCL) Olongapo City Chapter Officers.
 Legaspi was elected as the Treasurer of the chapter.

 In June 2020, the Kabataan Kontra Droga at Terorismo (KKDAT) held its virtual summit.
 The KKDAT is an advocacy program of the Philippine National Police (PNP) to organize, train, and mobilize the youth and student sectors to become proactive partners of the Philippine government against illegal drugs and terrorism.
 Legaspi, as the Region 3 President of KKDAT, along with other KKDAT and PNP officials joined the virtual summit.

 In November 2020, Legaspi took oath as one of the newest member of the PRO-Central Luzon Regional Advisory Council.
 Following the eruption of Taal Volcano in 2020, Legaspi, along with other public officials, extended help to Batangas policemen who have been displaced by the eruption of the volcano.
 They distributed relief goods to 1,000 policemen of Batangas PPO in Region IV- A, Camp Malvar, Batangas City.
 In July 2021, Legaspi joins the PNP in the celebration of the 26th Police Community Relations Month.
 The celebration was held at the PRO3 Parade Ground, Camp Olivas, San Fernando City.

 In August 2021, Legaspi was declared by Aksyon Demokratiko, as a national officer of the party, the Vice President for Youth.